FabioChiodini/ProjectSpawntck/README.md

 Here are the details on how these variables are used:

 - **cfapik1** **cforgk1** **cflogink1** **cfpassk1** are the parameters (repsectively API endpoint, Organization, usernamen and password) to connect to a Cloud Foundry instance (where an honeypot will be deployed)

+- **dologink** and **dopassk** are the username and password to push images to a dockerhub (when deploying tc in riff via the script ./Riffprovision.sh

 - **ReceiverPortK** is the destination port for honeypot logs.
 Set to 80 as that is the port exposed by the GKE loadbalancer in this setup

 - **HoneypotPortK** is the port used by local (testing only) honeypot containers